JessicaZhu2/NYCYellowTaxi/README.md

-# Exploratary Data Analysis on Depression Anxiety Stress
+# Data Pipeline Application for the NYC Yellow Taxi CSV files

 Final Project for Big Data Class at University of Washington By Jessica Zhu and Victor Cadena